Skip to content Skip to footer

 How much will it cost to help me with my motoring offence?

-At Clarke Willmott we assist clients in relation to charges including careless driving, drink/drug driving, speeding, and using a mobile phone whilst driving.
+At Clarke Willmott we assist clients in relation to charges including careless/dangerous driving, drink/drug driving, speeding, and using a mobile phone whilst driving.

 In some cases the person who has been charged pleads guilty and the matter is dealt with at a single hearing.
-In these cases, our role is firstly to advise as to whether there is a viable defence and then, if there is no defence, to advance mitigation on behalf of the defendant at the hearing so as to minimise the penalty which the court imposes.
-In cases where the person already has penalty points on their driving licence and the imposition of further points takes him/her to/over 12 points we also often advance exceptional hardship applications as to try and avoid the usual six month disqualification that comes with reaching 12 or more points.
+In these cases, our role is to advance mitigation on behalf of the defendant at the hearing so as to minimise the penalty which the court imposes.
+In cases where the imposition of further points places a person at risk of disqualification we can advance exceptional hardship applications in order to try and avoid disqualification.

 Request a consultation